 As I write, the IRA ceasefire has not yet been announced, but it is only a matter of time.
 As we have discussed, it is good news.

-But it is clear from the intelligence that it is very much a tactical ceasefire, which can be abandoned at any time.
-The trick is to turn it into a permanent end to violence if we can there has always been a school of thought that the IRA would find it very hard to go back to violence a second time.
+The trick is to turn it into a permanent end to violence if we can - there has always been a school of thought that the IRA would find it very hard to go back to violence a second time.
 I subscribe to that up to a point, but only up to a point.
 A lot of IRA preparatory activity (and punishment beatings etc.) is likely to continue.
 This will complicate our judgement on Sinn Fein's invitation to join the talks.
 The Unionists will not be slow to point up the problems.